Satyrs and Wood-nymphs

 Small Heath – 2015 (NL)

 The Small Heath (Coenonympha pamphilus) is a common butterfly that flies around for two or three generations from March to October.
 It is an unnoted butterfly that flies only in sunshine and rarely settles more than a meter above the ground.
-The habitat is on grassland where there are fine grasses, especially in dry, well-drained situations where the grasses are short and sparse.
+The habitat is on grassland with fine grasses, especially in dry, well-drained situations where the grasses are short and sparse.
 The underside of the hindwing usually has small brown-rimmed white dots.
 The top is light orange-brown.
 The wingspan is 34-38mm.
 Host plant: bents, fescues, and meadow grasses.
 Dutch name: Hooibeestje.
 Frisian name: Heaflinter.

 Tribe: Satyrini

-Subtribe: Coenonympha
+Subtribe: Coenonymphina

 Genus: Coenonympha